ankurkotwal/metarefcard/README.md

 # MetaRefCard code
 MetaRefCard is written in Go and is a web application.
+## Building
+Since this is a Go application, running `go build .` will compile the application but this relies on a dependency to libjpeg-turbo (details below).
+Therefore, a build script `build.sh` has been provided to setup the right paths.
+MetaRefCard also can be built to a container image with the `Dockerfile` provided simply with `docker build .`
-## Dependencies
+### Build Dependencies
 The libjpeg-turbo C library is used for fast jpg decoding/encoding.
 On Ubuntu/Debian, install libjpeg-turbo-dev - `sudo apt install libjpeg-turbo8-dev`.
 On Arch/Manjaro, this package is part of the minimal install.
-## Building
-Since this is a Go application, running `go build .` will compile the application.
-However, MetaRefCard also can be built to a container image with the `Dockerfile` provided simply with `docker build .`
 ## Directories
 `config` - runtime configuration. `config.yaml` is the main configuration file.
 Each package has their own config files too.
 `metarefcard` - almost all of the go code for MetaRefCard.